Quickstart: Configure a point-to-site connection to Azure SQL Managed Instance from on-premises

 Select Yes in the User Account Control dialog box to continue.

-You've established a VPN connection to your SQL Managed Instance VNet.
+You've established a VPN connection to your SQL managed instance VNet.

-In the Connect to Server dialog box, enter the fully qualified host name for your managed instance in the Server name box.
+In the Connect to Server dialog box, enter the fully qualified host name for your SQL managed instance in the Server name box.

 Select SQL Server Authentication, provide your username and password, and then select Connect.